-Engaging Students in an Environmental Community Service Learning Intervention
+Engaging Students In An Environmental Community Service Learning Intervention

-The researchers will work with a group of middle-schoolers at Albemarle County’s Community Public Charter School tackle a local environmental problem selected by the students.
+The researchers will work with a group of middle-schoolers at Albemarle County’s Community Public Charter School to tackle a local environmental problem selected by the students.

-The goal will be to increase the children’s interest in science, knowledge of the environment and civic engagement through participation in a community service-learning project, Rimm-Kaufman said.
+The goal will be to increase the children’s interest in science, knowledge of the environment and civic engagement through participation in a community service-learning project, Sara Rimm-Kaufman said.
 Additional expertise in planning the curricula will come from Karen McGlathery, an environmental scientist in the College of Arts & Sciences.

 “We want students to choose from a set of environmentally oriented projects and engage in those projects with supportive adults, and see the link between their actions and a change in their community,” Rimm-Kaufman said.
 One idea is to help provide a natural buffer between pollutants from an airport runway and the nearby Rivanna River.